zhangyuang/node-ffi-rs/README.md

 ### Array

-When use `array` as `retType` should use `arrayConstructor` to specify array type with legal length which is important.
+When using `array` as `retType`, you should use `arrayConstructor` to specify the array type with a legal length which is important.

-If the length is incorrect, program maybe exit abnormally
+If the length is incorrect, the program may exit abnormally

 ```cpp
 extern "C" int *createArrayi32(const int *arr, int size) {